EasyJet rejects takeover bid, plots $2.0 bn lifeline - RFI

 EasyJet meanwhile added that it had secured a new credit facility totalling $400 million.

+Also on Thursday, Japan Airlines said it plans to raise about $2.7 billion as it weathers the continuing impact of the pandemic on its finances.

-"The board recently received an unsolicited preliminary takeover approach," EasyJet said in the statement.
+In London, EasyJet noted that its "board recently received an unsolicited preliminary takeover approach.

 "This was carefully evaluated and then unanimously rejected.
 The potential bidder has since confirmed that it is no longer considering an offer for the company."